 When creating an estate plan, most people opt to execute an advance health care directive.
 This important document allows you to appoint someone to make health care decisions on your behalf.
-It is important to note, however, that you can limit some of the authority given to this individual.
+It is important to note, however, that you can limit some of the agent’s authority.
 To do so, you must specifically address these limitations when creating the document.

 10 Options for Limiting an Agent’s Authority Under an Advance Health Care Directive